JarradBaker/CI_PP2_GameSpace/README.md

 #### Site Owner
 9. As a site owner, I want users to be able to play the games
-14. As a site owner, I want users to be able to save, and show their hiscores
+10. As a site owner, I want users to be able to save, and show their hiscores
-15. As a site owner, I want users to be able to see a 404 page if anything goes wrong
+11. As a site owner, I want users to be able to see a 404 page if anything goes wrong
+12. As a site owner, I want users to have a good experience.

 ## Design